dherv/job-hike/PROCESS.md

 - complex to get relations between data
 - type mismatch between state and actions
 - if auth, need to seed users and add relation to jobs and companies...

+## @mswjs/data
+Cons:
+- issue generating the types [can be bypassed with proper Value type]
+- issue with promise like bcrypt.hash [but can use hashSync]
+- prisma format

+## json-server

+Cons:
+- actual urls so cant be use at db layer

+## sqlite
+Pros:
+- promise included
+- close to actual db
+- persistent

+Cons: